navidpadid/FTPSearch/README.md

 Welcome to FTPSearch!

-designed for Linux by Navid Malek and Tina Salehi navidmalekedu@gmail.com navidmalek.blog.ir
+Designed for Linux by Navid Malek and Tina Salehi

+navidmalekedu@gmail.com

+navidmalek.blog.ir

 More info is [here!](http://navidmalek.blog.ir/1397/11/09/FTPSearch-purely-written-in-BASH)